[Disclosure: Cards from our partners are reviewed below.]

 Before your next night out, make sure you have the right credit card in your wallet.
 Here are the best credit cards for restaurants in 2017.

-When you use this card on restaurants and travel, you will receive two Ultimate Reward points.
+When you use this card on restaurants and travel, you will receive two Ultimate Reward points per dollar spent.
 Any other purchase you make will receive one point.
 You will also receive 50,000 points after spending $4,000 within the first three months of being a cardholder.
-If you add an authorized user to your account, you will receive an additional 5,000 points after they make a purchase in the same three-month period.
+If you add an authorized user to your account, you will receive an additional 5,000 points as long as you make your first purchase in the same three-month period.

 Premier Rewards Gold Card From American Express

-Each time you use the Premier Rewards Gold Card at restaurants, gas stations and grocery stores, you will receive two Membership Rewards points.
-You will also receive two points when you purchase airfare directly from airlines.
-All other purchases will receive one point.
+Each time you use the Premier Rewards Gold Card at restaurants, gas stations and grocery stores, you will receive two Membership Rewards points per dollar spent.
+You will also receive three points when you purchase airfare directly from airlines.
+All other purchases will receive one point per dollar spent.
 You will receive 25,000 points after you sign up and spend $2,000 within the first three months.

 The biggest downside to this card is its annual fee of $195, waived the first year.
 To help offset the fee, you will receive a $100 airline fee credit each calendar year.
 This can be used for things such as baggage fees or other incidental charges.
 This does not apply towards the purchase of airlines tickets, only incidentals.
 You will have the chance to redeem the points you earn for travel directly through American Express, or you can transfer points to different loyalty partners.
 If those options aren’t of interest, you can opt to use points toward gift cards, entertainment or merchandise.

 Redeeming your points is one of the best perks of this card.
-You will be able to use your points as a statement credit toward any travel expense.
+You will be able to use your miles as a statement credit toward any travel expense.
 That means you can fly any airline with an available seat or stay in hotels with available rooms.
 This card also comes with no foreign transaction fee and a $59 annual fee, waived the first year.
-The card carries a variable APR of between 13.74% and 23.74%, depending on your credit.
+The card carries a variable APR of 13.99%, 18.99% or 23.99%, depending on your credit.

 The Chase Freedom card is a great card to have in your wallet if you don’t mind working for it.
 Each quarter, the card touts a different group of categories that earn 5% cash back, on up to $1,500 in combined purchases.
 One quarter it might be restaurants and gas stations, while the next quarter it could be department stores and Amazon.com.
 Each quarter you will need to opt in so that you can receive the bonus cash back.
 Any purchase not included in the bonus categories will earn 1% back.